weecology/portal-rodent-dispersal/README.md

 * `rodent_data.
 R`  -- old code that explores only 2 species - IGNORE
 * `additional_movement_fxns.R` -- code that I'm not currently using for the main product, but would like to keep around - IGNORE
 * `RodentQueries.ipynb` script -- ipython notebook code to query the main server for Portal data.
+* rawdata -- folder containing data queried from the published Portal database
   * `cricetids_2000-2009.csv` -- individual level data for granivores in the family Cricetidae.
 Includes the species Peromyscus eremicus, Peromyscus maniculatus, and Reithrodontomys megalotis
   * `folivores_2000-2009.csv` -- individual level data for folivores in the family Cricetidae.
 Includes the species Sigmodon hispidus, Sigmodon fulviventer, and Neotoma albigula.
   * `heteromyids_2000-2009.csv` -- individual level data for granivores in the family Heteromyidae.
 Includes the species Dipodomys merriami, Dipodomys ordii, Chaetodipus baileyi, Chaetodipus penicillatus, and Perognathus flavus.
   * `onychomys_2000-2009.csv` -- individual level data for carnivores in the family Cricetidae.
 Includes the species Onychomys leucogaster and Onychomys torridus.
   * `all_1980-2009.txt` -- individual level data for all the species from 1980-2009.
+* mark_datafiles -- folder created by RMark
+* mark_output -- folder created by RMark
+* output -- folder that stores past versions of the figures and text generated for this project

 License
 This code is available under a BSD 2-Clause License.